Foxysen/tf2b/README.md

-This project is in pre-alpha state nad may even get develed and abandoned.
+This project is in pre-alpha state and may even get abandoned.
 Right now it's a toy~

 This fork won't use any legally dubious material (ie code from the leaks)

-License of my cool fork: You have to attribute it if you use it!
+License of my code: You have to attribute it if you use it!
+(TBD, may change as I research, may not apply if not compatible with SDK license)

+Anything inside "tools" folder is not deriative work of SDK (thus not part of SDK license) and uses its own licenses.
+Check each one.

 # Source SDK 2013